-Many, many endings in Choose Your Own Adventure books result in your death or worse.
-A good portion of these are accompanied by a detailed drawing of your Oh Crap moment, the actual moment you leave the planet, or both.
+- Many, many endings in Choose Your Own Adventure books result in your death or worse.
+A good portion of these are accompanied by a detailed drawing of your Oh, Crap! moment, the actual moment you leave the planet, or both.
+Any book in the series illustrated by Judith Mitchell is guaranteed to invoke this multiple times, even when you're not necessarily at a "death ending".
 These occur so often that entire websites have been established to showcase the worst ones.
-Another fair sample can be found here (including lots from Judith Mitchell, who reveled in these - her illustration to the right here is a mild example of the trope).
+Another fair sample can be found here.

 "Who dares disturb me?" he hisses, rising from the Brumalmarc throne, his eyes searching for an intruder.
 Upon seeing you, he emits a horrified gasp and fumbles for his black staff.
 He has the look of a criminal who has been discovered in the act of some dreadful crime.

 - While many of Lone Wolf's enemies give an Oh Crap reaction when the hero inevitably derails their schemes, the Darklords you face in Book 12 are great examples.
 After spending the entire series struggling to stop their forces from destroying everything, seeing these ancient incarnations of evil voiding themselves in fear when they realize Lone Wolf can actually kill them is extremely satisfying.
 The best one out of all of them is Archlord Gnaag's expression of "panic blazing madly in his eyes" moments before being atomized by the Sommerswerd if Lone Wolf brought it with him.